bioball/bioball.github.io/_posts/2015-03-04-thoughts-on-js-arguments.md

 Two negative side-effects of this approach:

-1. Any time you call a function, you're creating a new object in memory.
-It's slightly more expensive.
+1. Any time you call a function, you're creating a new object in memory, which is slightly more expensive.

 2. Error messages will be things like "Cannot read property cow of undefined" if an argument isn't passed in.